 Accessibility along the Coventry Very Light Rail route

-The Council will ensure there is sufficient provision for all road users, including pedestrians, cyclists and the disabled alongside the first and subsequent routes of Coventry Very Light Rail.
-We plan to engage with all stakeholders to develop proposals to mitigate concerns.
+The Council will ensure adequate provisions for all road users, including pedestrians, cyclists, and vehicle passengers.
+We are collaborating with stakeholders to develop proposals that address concerns.

 Partners and funding